OUR PRIVACY AND COOKIES POLICY

 PROTECTION OF PERSONAL INFORMATION

-StreetVet takes precautions, including administrative, technical, and physical measures, to safeguard your Data against loss, theft, and misuse, as well as against unauthorised access, disclosure, alteration, and destruction.
+StreetVet takes precautions, including administrative, technical, and physical measures, to safeguard your Data against loss, theft, and misuse, as well as against unauthorized access, disclosure, alteration, and destruction.

-StreetVet uses industry-standard efforts to safeguard the confidentiality of Data, including encryption, firewalls and SSL (Secure Sockets Layer).
+StreetVet uses industry-standard efforts to safeguard the confidentiality of data, including encryption, firewalls, SSL and SSO.
 We have implemented reasonable administrative, technical, and physical security controls to protect against the loss, misuse, or alteration of your Data.

 If you have a concern about how we handle your data, or you would like to lodge a complaint, you may do so by contacting The Information Commissioners Office.